 - The colleges that you choose to receive score reports will have access to a copy of your essay if you take the SAT with Essay. - Each time you take the SAT or SAT with Essay, the scores are added to your College Board record.
 All of your scores are reported to your high school. - You can order additional score reports.
-They'll be sent to your designated colleges a few weeks after the request is received. - If you want to change where your scores are sent, you have until 9 days after the published test date to alter your 4 free score reports at no charge.
-After that, you'll be charged the additional score report request fee for any added or changed report requests.
+They'll be sent to your designated colleges a few weeks after the request is received. - If you take the SAT during the week at your school, you must choose your free score sends on your answer sheet as instructed by your school.
+After test day, there's a fee.

 We keep your full score history on file, and we cannot delete specific scores from your record.
-For requests to have a permanent College Board student record removed, you must call Customer Service (see inside front cover) or write to College Board, Attention Customer Service.
+For requests to have a permanent College Board student record removed, you must call Customer Service (see inside front cover) or write to College Board, Attention: Customer Service.